 In light of the current CDC recommendations to minimize risk of exposure to and spread of the COVID-19 virus, I am suspending in-person hypnotherapy sessions with me in my office.
-However, phone and Skype consultations ARE and WILL REMAIN available!
+However, phone and Zoom consultations ARE and WILL REMAIN available!

 Following are the most frequently asked questions about hypnosis and hypnotherapy: